|

 and projects to overcome rural challenges to hospital, EMS providers and

-Medicine's Future of Emergency Care with the U. S. Healthcare System.
+communities.
 Dr. Prescott was elected to the board in 1998.
+Back

 to CIT Board of Directors